 The Company is a subsidiary of Jets Technics International Limited ("Jets International"), a company incorporated in the British Virgin Islands ("BVI"), which is considered by the directors to be the Company's immediate and ultimate holding company at the balance sheet date.

 The principal activity of the Company is investment holding.
-The principal activities of the subsidiaries are set out in note 12 to the financial statements.
+The principal activities of the subsidiaries are set out in note 12.

 2. SIGNIFICANT ACCOUNTING POLICIES

 (a) Statement of compliance